8 interesting facts about autumn

 1. Autumn begins

-However, for the purposes of recording climate data, it is important to have set dates that can be compared, so the meteorological Autumn always begins on 1 September.
+However, to record climate data, it is important to have set dates that can be compared, so meteorological autumn always begins on 1 September.

 2. Trees prepare for winter

 One of the most stunning signs of autumn is the turning of the leaves.
 The shorter days are a sign to trees to begin to prepare for winter.

 During winter there is not enough light for photosynthesis to occur, so as the days shorten throughout autumn, the trees begin to close down their food production systems and reduce the amount of chlorophyll in their leaves.

 Chlorophyll is the chemical which makes tree leaves green and as it declines other chemicals become more prominent in the leaves.

 These are responsible for the vibrant ambers, reds and yellows of autumn.
 The chemicals responsible are types of flavonoids, carotenoids and anthocyanins.